-- 4.3 The living allowance shall be paid in advance and shall not be deducted from an employee's pay due to inclement weather or statutory holidays, provided such employee is available for work prior and immediately following such days. - Where a job is more than three hundred and twenty-two (322) kilometres (200 miles) from an employee's home base the employee shall be paid return plane fare or equivalent every four (4) weeks. - 4.5 If an employee is required to report to an out-of-town project on a Friday he shall be paid as set out below per day on Saturday and Sunday of the first weekend or his time at the appropriate rates and in addition transportation home and return to the project.
+- 4.2 Where lakes or other waterways interfere with the computation of kilometres by radius, travel mileage by shortest direct and practical automobile route will be used to compute car allowance and living allowance referred to in 4.1. - 4.3 The living allowance shall be paid in advance and shall not be deducted from an employee's pay due to inclement weather or statutory holidays, provided such employee is available for work prior and immediately following such days. - 4.4 Where a job is more than three hundred and twenty-two (322) kilometres (200 miles) from an employee's home base the employee shall be paid return plane fare or equivalent every four (4) weeks. - 4.5 If an employee is required to report to an out-of-town project on a Friday he shall be paid as set out below per day on Saturday and Sunday of the first weekend or his time at the appropriate rates and in addition transportation home and return to the project.

 PER DAY

-May 1, 1994 July 9, 2001 May 1, 2002 May 1, 2003
+May 1, 2004 May 1, 2005 May 1, 2006

-\$72.76 \$80.04 \$88.04 \$92.44
+\$95.21 \$98.07 \$101.01